FlipsideCrypto/fsc-evm/models/doc_descriptions/defi/ez_bridge_activity.md

 ```

 ### Performance Tips
-- Filter by `amount_usd IS NOT NULL` to exclude unpriced transfers
+- Filter by `amount_usd IS NOT NULL` to exclude unpriced transfers, however be aware, this may result in understated volumes.
 - Use `block_timestamp` filters before aggregating large USD volumes
 - Consider using materialized views for frequently queried USD aggregations